 This portrait will be in London from May 10-25th at Mall Galleries on Trafalgar Square.
 I am beyond excited

-to be a part of this exhibition and can’t wait to go and meet some truly incredible portrait artists and see
+to be a part of this exhibition and can’t wait to meet some incredible portrait artists and see

 A Victorian Muse, 60x46cm, oils, birch panel, Victorian toilet seat